MamoMGD1/matchmaking-website/README.md

 - **Personality Traits** – Humor level, introvert/extrovert scale, interests

 ### 2️⃣ Step 2: Ideal Partner Preferences
-Users describe their **ideal soulmate**, answering similar questions as Step 1.
+Users describe their **ideal soulmate**, answering questions similar to Step 1.

 ### 3️⃣ Step 3: AI Matchmaking
 The AI compares the **user's preferences** with the **ideal partner's traits** and vice versa and provides a **compatibility percentage**.